JeremiahCheatham/archlinux/README.md

     # timedatectl set-ntp true

 ## Create Partitions
-You will need to create some partitons to install archlinux on.
-This will perminantly destroy any data on the device.
+You will need to create some partitions to install Arch Ainux on.
+This will permanently destroy any data on the device.
 You have been warned.
 I will assume you have a device that you can create partitions on.
 Again any existing partitions will be destroyed along with all data held in them.
 Get a list of partitions.